ctsmith622/Coursera-Class-3-Project/README.md

 #####Requirement #5 fulfilled: each column now contains the mean value of each mean or standard deviation variable for each unique subject-activity pair.

+#####Additional note: the final dataset is tidy now that subject and activity have been split back up into separate columns.
+Specifically, each column refers to one variable (a type of motion, subject #, or activity label) and each row represents a single observation.
+This can be checked by looking at the included copy of tidy_means.txt in this repository.

 ##End of analysis